59 Handy Hints to Keep Your Workshop Shipshape

 Drill Bit Girdle

 Save those wide rubber bands that are wrapped around broccoli and other veggies and stretch them over your electric or cordless drill.
 Use them for onboard storage of smaller drill and driver bits and screws.
 We snapped up this tip from faithful reader Tom Halfmann.
-Check out 19 more handy hints for the workshop.

 Save those plastic six-pack rings to hang cords, ropes and air compressor hoses.
 Fold over the plastic holder to make a three-ring strip, then slide one end through the other—around the cord or hose—and hang it on a nail or peg.
 Thanks to reader Don Ruggieri for this environ-mentally friendly hang-up.